apurvis/controlled_sub_data/README.md

 * State (or FEDERAL)
 * Effective Date

+You can optionally provide

+* Duplicates federal statute date (if this statute is a clone of the federal statutes at a given time)
+* Expiration date
 * Blue Book Code
+* A freeform comment with any additional info you wish

 You then add substances to the statute by clicking on "Add a substance to this statute"